w3f/polkadot-wiki/docs/learn/learn-cryptography.md

 signatures.
 A recent patent expiration on it has made it the preferred choice for use in
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

-The choice of using Schnorr signatures over using ECDSA is not so cut and dry.
+The choice of using Schnorr signatures over using ECDSA is not so cut and dried.
 Jeff Burdges (a Web3 researcher) provides additional details on the decision in this [research post](https://research.web3.foundation/en/latest/polkadot/keys/1-accounts.html) on the
 topic: